 Herbal treatment for bacterial

 A number of herbs have activity against bacteria, but it is too soon to know how effective or how potent they are when ingested as a supplement.
 For the time being, any serious infection needs to be treated with pharmaceutical antibiotics.
-There's a long list of herbs that have anti-bacterial properties, a few these herbs include:
+There's a long list of herbs that have anti-bacterial properties, a few of these herbs or plants include:

 Ashwagandha also has mind enhancing properties

 Garlic and the allium family.
 You can purchase garlic supplements as pills but the pills do not work as well as raw garlic.

 Noni fruit has antibacterial potential.